 How can we preserve the best things about cities––among them diversity, creativity, tolerance, and rich cultural life––without sacrificing our health and wellbeing?
 How do we ensure they exist as places of prosperity without accelerating rampant inequality?
 How can empathy and intersectionality become guiding principles to anchor our endeavours?
 Cities are highly complex, adaptive systems.
 This means the answer to how people can better thrive in them will inevitably be multifaceted as well.
 Reform in various areas––including but not limited to transportation, housing, education architecture and design, food, work, and cultural life––will play a pivotal role in the production of more humane and environmentally conscious urban spaces.

 Therme Group believes that now is the time to think big and to start realising the human city.
-Catalysed by the recent publication of Therme Group’s ambitious green paper Human Cities: Increasing Urban Wellbeing, this Wellbeing Culture Forum session will outline the characteristics of the human city, focusing on the vital role of culture and creativity in creating urban environments more compatible with the wellbeing both of humans and the natural world.
-Gathering experienced individuals from culture, science and city planning, the event will use the green paper’s bold visioning to foster collaboration, discussion and debate, and to promote fresh thinking in the quest for sustainable solutions.
+Catalysed by the recent publication of Therme Group’s ambitious green paper Human Cities: Increasing Urban Wellbeing, this Wellbeing Culture Forum session outlined the characteristics of the human city, focusing on the vital role of culture and creativity in creating urban environments more compatible with the wellbeing both of humans and the natural world.
+Gathering experienced individuals from culture, science and city planning, the event used the green paper’s bold visioning to foster collaboration, discussion and debate, and to promote fresh thinking in the quest for sustainable solutions.

-Stefano Boeri (Architect and Urban Planner) Anni Hood (Chief Executive, Well Intelligence) Suhair Khan (Tech and Design, Google) Ben Rogers (Director of the Centre for London) Prof. Dr. med.
+Stefano Boeri (Architect and Urban Planner) Anni Hood (Chief Executive, Well Intelligence) Suhair Khan (Tech and Design, Google) Ben Rogers (Director of the Centre for London) Prof. Dr med.
 Jörg Spitz (Founder of the Academy for Human Medicine and Evolutionary Health) Danny Sriskandarajah (Chief Executive of Oxfam Great Britain) Jane Withers (Design Consultant, Curator and Writer)

 Mikolaj Sekutowicz (CEO and Curator, Therme Art)